 5.13 The site has a boundary with Kimblewick Road (Ref: Site 14), lies outside the AONB but is visible from open landscape within it.
 It is conveniently located for walking trips to the school, public transport services and the local public house and development will extend Great Kimble along the road opposite the existing buildings.
 These requirements seek to ensure that the potential for adverse landscape effects is successfully mitigated.
 As the landowner has indicated an intention to provide a large public open space as part of any planning proposal the requirements set out how this should be delivered without any management responsibilities or financial cost falling on the Parish unless the PC (or any successor) agrees to do so.

-Land South of Grove Lane (Ref: No.15)
+Land South of Grove Lane (Ref: No.15)- Reserve Site